anchor-accord/website/index.md

   </div>
   <p>
-    Some of the riskiest failures happen in the space between systems and policy - where a vendor says "that’s not possible", and we can show you it is.
+    Some of the riskiest failures happen in the space between systems and policy - where vendors and compliance drift apart in expensive and risky ways.
   </p>
   <p>
-    We can evaluate your vendors and provide solutions to integration, operations, and compliance systems that typically gets quietly absorbed by OpEx.
+    We can evaluate your vendors and provide solutions to integration, operations, and compliance systems that typically gets quietly absorbed by OpEx and turnover.
     We can help bring that under control without snake oil pitches.
   </p>
 </section>